x1mus/LStegB/README.md

 The first time I discovered about LSB steganography implemented in image I thought it was a really cool way to hide informations in image without it being noticeable.
 Then I documented myself to understand how it really works and how I could make my life easier when it come to this kind of challenge in CTF so I developped a brute-forcer !

+## Disclaimer
+This program can take quite some time to complete since it is written in Python which is a pretty slow language.
+However, keep in mind that you can of course check the output while the tool is running and when you have your result just terminate it.
+Another choice could be to just let it run and focus on other challenges !

 ## Built with
 Nothing else but my own hands !
 I'm currently writing this program in Python 3 but one of my objective would be to translate this one in C to gain in performance.